UNISvalbard/Geo-SfM/_sources/content/lessons/l2/exercise2.md

 #### Folder structure

-Make sure to create the right folder structure (see also the [tutorial]{../l1/tutorial "tutorial"}).
+Make sure to create the right folder structure (see also the [tutorial](../l1/tutorial "tutorial")).

 ```
 package_directory